tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 }
 ```

-If we run our program, output should be the same as before.
+If we run our program, the output should be the same as before.

 ### Add more requirements!

-Now, that we are done with handling negative case, we have only one requirement axis left: range of integers.
-Currently we support integers from `-9` to `9`.
+Now, that we are done with handling a negative case, we have only one requirement axis left: range of integers.
+Currently, we support integers from `-9` to `9`.
 Now let's extend support for integers from `10` to `19`.
-This should be as trivial as solving problem for range of `0...9`.
+This problem should be as trivial as the problem for the range of `0...9`.

 Our inputs with corresponding outputs: